Christian Topography: Manuscripts

 Three nearly complete manuscripts are known to exist.
 The earliest and best is from the 9th century, and is in the Vatican Library.
 This text has only ten books.
 Two closely related manuscripts of the 11th century, one from the Saint Catherine's Monastery and the other probably originally from the Iviron monastery of Mount Athos, contain twelve books and comment on the prophets in the same order that Theodore of Mopsuestia preferred rather than in Septuagint order as in the copy from the Vatican Library.
 The eleventh and twelfth books may originally have been parts of other works by the same author.
 Portions of book five appear more frequently as a marginal commentary upon the psalms, and it is the name given to the author in these commentaries that is now used.

 Influence

+The influence of Cosmas was marginal, especially due to his background as a Nestorian who lived beyond the borders of the Byzantine Empire.

 David C. Lindberg asserts: "Cosmas was not particularly influential in Byzantium, but he is important for us because he has been commonly used to buttress the claim that all (or most) medieval people believed they lived on a flat earth.
 This claim...is totally false.
 Cosmas is, in fact, the only medieval European known to have defended a flat earth cosmology, whereas it is safe to assume that all educated Western Europeans (and almost one hundred percent of educated Byzantines), as well as sailors and travellers, believed in the earth's sphericity."
+One of the contemporaries of Cosmas, John Philoponus, wrote a refutation of his work in his De opificio mundi (On the Creation of the World).